Skip to Main Content

 The skills of Information Literacy are fundamental to the demonstration of Academic Integrity.
 "Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning."
 (ACRL Framework for Information Literacy for Higher Education 2015)

-FIVE FUNDAMENTAL VALUES
+SIX FUNDAMENTAL VALUES

 The International Centre for Academic integrity have identified SIX FUNDAMENTAL VALUES of Academic Integrity: